WindJammer6/30.-Dutch-Auction-and-English-Auction-Web-Application-Game/README.md

 As well as how to run locally or via the deployed platform?
 What platform did I use to deploy it?

 This is just a prototype that I quickly made with the help of ChatGPT.
 Its not the most robust code.
 The video demonstrates how its supposed to work.
+Its a very loose peice of code (not robust at all!) so if you dont use according to how it is meant to be used you definitely will get bugs!

+Table of Contents:

 How to run it locally,